adct-the-experimenter/ngspice-tools/README.md

 ```
 *Put all names in lower case letters since spice reads
 *it that way.
+*Do not put space after name!
+*Make sure name appears in ngpsice results text file and it is spelled correctly.
+*The format for specifying name of mosfet device.
+*MOSFET-Name: space mq2
 MOSFET-Name: mq2
 MOSFET-Name: mq3
 MOSFET-Name: mq4
 ```